hyperledger-archives/ursa/ursa_sharing/README.md

 ```

 Feldman's Verifiable Secret Sharing returns cryptographic commitments to the polynomial allowing the shares to be verified before
 combining shares.
-The default generator to use for the commitments is the value returned by the field parameter `R::one()`.
+The default generator to use for the commitments is the value returned by the field parameter `R::random()`.

 Feldman
 ```rust